SOTETO/heureka/templates/readme.md

 9. Use `admin` to grant admin rights to your newly created user.
 10. Initiate the navigation by calling `http://localhost/dispenser/navigation/init`.
 In case of a whitescreen, the call has been successfully.

-After all, your microservice will be available by calling `http://localhost/new` (or the pathes that you have introduced).
+> **Base path:** After all, your microservice will be available by calling `http://localhost/new` (or the pathes that you have introduced).
+Your application has to know the base path to generate appropriate server repsonses and interprete the given path of HTTP requests.
+Thus, you have to configure it, if you are running your application behind a base path like `/new`.

 Using the default `ms_<name>.yml`, the REST-API of MS-DROPS will be available by calling `http://localhost/drops/<endpoint>` or `http://localhost:9000/<endpoint>` and the NATS listens to `localhost:4222`.
 Keep in mind that you have to configure an API user to call the REST-API of MS-DROPS or execute the OAuth handshake.

 ## Best practice for development of new MS
 1. Setup the required git repositories for your new MS.